smdepotter/one_macro_warrior/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 If you are new to programming World of Warcraft Add-Ons then visit the [World of Warcraft API](http://wowwiki.wikia.com/wiki/World_of_Warcraft_API).
-Likewise [Kiha's Action Bar/ActionSlot post](http://www.wow-one.com/forum/topic/11085-rogue-macros/?do=findComment&comment=74639) will help identify each Action Slot numerically
+Visit Wowpedia to view both [API Events](https://wow.gamepedia.com/Category:API_events) and [Outdated API Events](https://wow.gamepedia.com/Category:API_events/Removed) Likewise [Kiha's Action Bar/ActionSlot post](http://www.wow-one.com/forum/topic/11085-rogue-macros/?do=findComment&comment=74639) will help identify each Action Slot numerically

 ## Links